niksseif/FPIdeaBox/README.md

 # FP - IdeaBox
-This is my attempt to develop an Idea Box project with Functional programming.
+This is my attempt to develop an Idea Box project using Functional programming.

 ## Running the app
 - Clone the repo: git clone https://github.com/niksseif/FPIdeaBox.git